 Make Sure to Include Your Rates

 Definitely include your rates in your landscape photography portfolio website.
 You want customers to know how much you charge, right from the start.
-There’s a few reasons for this:
+There are a few reasons for this:

 - People are often too time-strapped to want to take the extra step of contacting you.